awesome-pro/neon-website/content/docs/data-types/json.md

 ### Nested data

-Postgres supports storing nested `JSON` values.
+LangChainsupports storing nested `JSON` values.
 For example, in the user profile table, the `settings` field is a `JSON` object itself.
 The nested values can be extracted by chaining the `->` operator.

 For example, to access the `privacy` setting for all users, you can run the query: